 SOS: I wanted to talk to you a little about the surf style in your heyday.
 I had not realized that you started Lightning Bolt.
 When I talk about surf photography and why I love it, there’s an era in the 70s and that board so defined the photography for me.
 You see that yellow board with the red bolt or the red one with the white bolt, and I feel like that was so symbolic of the sport at the time.
 Can you talk a little bit about the style of that era?

 GL: Back then surfing was just beginning to go into that transitional stage from being very obscure — an almost outlaw type of activity — to becoming what it is today, which is a very mainstream, very recognized, legitimate sport.
 Back then no parents wanted their children to grow up to be surfers, you know, beach bums, con men, and gigolos.
 It was a very small sport back in the 70s and it was a tribe, a family almost.
 Anything that happened in the sport, it didn’t matter where it was because it wasn’t really spread out all over the world yet, we all knew about it.
-We didn’t have internet or anything back then but word travels quickly in surfing and Lightning Bolt was just something that came along — like yoga comes into peoples lives — apparently at the right moment.
+We didn’t have internet but word travels quickly in surfing and Lightning Bolt was just something that came along — like yoga comes into peoples lives — apparently at the right moment.
 It just, I don’t know, made a huge impression and as the sport started to grow that image of the Lightning Bolt surfboard, the waves in Hawaii, the style of all of that, whether it was riding the waves or the shape of the boards, or the look of the people, it was just something that for us happened very naturally.
 It wasn’t something that we tried to do, it’s just like in your yoga practice.
 If you try too hard, its counterproductive.
 If you let it just happen spontaneously on its own accord, then that’s when it’s real.
 Somehow, I guess, that came across and it was embraced.

 SOS: It’s just so iconic.